 Argentina born Carlos Moreno had succeeded Rafael Santana as their national team manager, and he had experienced an uplifting Copa América only weeks prior to the start of the qualification.
 Granted, they’d only gained a single point from their four group stage matches, but even that must have been seen as progress.
 Moreover, in the process, they had scored a total of four goals.
 Notably, all of those had come from attacking midfielder/forward Carlos Maldonado, a 25 year old student, who was playing part-time for Atlético Táchira in San Cristóbal, west in the country.
 Carrying a slightly stocky and quite compact frame, Maldonado was not totally unsimilar in build compared to plenty of historical South American ‘no 10s’.
 After that excellent haul in the continental championship, he looked set to be Moreno’s key figure in the World Cup qualification.
 It should furthermore be pointed out that Atlético Táchira had been managed by Moreno from 1985 and through to his taking over of the national team ahead of the 1989 Copa América.
 He had enjoyed some success there south west in the country, securing a league title during the 1986 season.

 Used to losing just about every single match they were playing, Venezuela had received a fine boost in their final game of preparation ahead of the Copa: Beating Peru 3-1 on home soil in Maldonado’s San Cristóbal.
-In the tournament itself, played out in Brazil, Venezuela had scored their first ever goal against the Brazilians (3-1 loss) in their opening tie, before losing 4-2 against a strong Colombian select (both of Maldonado’s two goals had come as consolation strikes with the opponents already 4-0 up).
+In the tournament itself, played out in Brazil, Venezuela had scored their first ever goal against the Brazilians (3-1 loss) in their opening tie, before losing 4-2 against a strong Colombian select (both of Maldonado’s two goals had come as late consolation strikes, with the opponents 3-0 and 4-1 up).
 Their third game saw them take the lead against said Peru, even if it had only lasted for about a minute until the Peruvians had equalized.
-In their fourth and final appearance, Venezuela had gone down heavily to Paraguay, perhaps partly including a reaction to the tournament so far.
+In their fourth and final appearance, Venezuela had gone down heavily to Paraguay, although the 3-0 scoreline had been very harsh on them, as they had had some major opportunities to take the lead prior to a fortuitous goal from a Paraguayan point of view late in the opening half.
+Maldonado had in fact had the ball in the back of the net twice, both disallowed, once for the use of his hand, ‘Maradona style’.

 18.05.1989: Peru 2-1 Venezuela

-Line-up: Baena – Torres, Acosta, Paz, Laurenco (?) – Jaimes, Rojas (Pacheco), H Rivas, Sanvicente (Carrero) – Maldonado (Domínguez), Márquez
+Line-up: Baena – Torres, Acosta, Paz, Pacheco – Jaimes, Rojas (Pacheco), H Rivas, Sanvicente (Carrero) – Maldonado (Domínguez), Márquez

 25.06.1989: Venezuela 3-1 Peru